Carnegie Mellon University

 Electives (27 units)

 Majors are required to take 27 units (three courses) from the elective lists below.
-At least one course (9 units) must be taken from Economics (73-xxx) and at least one course (9 units) must be taken from the Institute for Politics and Strategy (84-xxx).
+At least one course (9 units) must be taken from Economics (73-xxx) and at least one course (9 units) must be taken from the Carnegie Mellon Institute for Strategy & Technology (84-xxx).
 Students may complete electives through coursework in the Carnegie Mellon University Washington Semester Program (CMU/WSP).

 Economics Electives